MohamedHashish42/Docker-Revision/README.md

 #### 2- Working Directory:
-The __WORKDIR__ instruction sets the working directory inside the container.
-It defines the location where subsequent commands will be executed.
+The __WORKDIR__ instruction sets the working directory inside the container, It defines the location where subsequent commands will be executed.
 Note that if the specified directory doesn't exist, Docker will create it.
-Note this instruction can be used multiple times within a Dockerfile to change the working directory for different commands.
+This instruction can be used multiple times within a Dockerfile to change the working directory for different commands.

 #### 3- Copying Files:
 The __COPY__ or __ADD__ instructions are often used to copy files from the host machine to the container.
 This is helpful for